-It had been on January 11 that the Newfoundland Battalion was to be ordered out of Corps Reserve and its lodgings at Camps en Amienois, from there to make its way on foot to the community of Airaines.
+It was then to be on January 11 that the Newfoundland Battalion had been ordered out of Corps Reserve and from its lodgings at Camps en Amienois in order to to make its way on foot to the community of Airaines.
 From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.